MileHacker Logo

 High Season (June-August): The weather is warmest, ideal for beach activities.
 The atmosphere is lively, and most attractions maintain extended hours.
 Crowds are larger, and prices for accommodations and flights are higher.
 The intense heat, especially in July and August, makes exploring archaeological sites uncomfortable during midday.

 Shoulder Season (April-May, September-October): Temperatures are pleasant, making it beneficial for sightseeing.
 There are fewer crowds than in high season, and prices are generally lower.
 The sea remains warm enough for swimming.
-Low Season (November-March): This period has the fewest crowds and the lowest prices for travel and lodging.
+Low Season (November-March): This period has the least crowded and the lowest prices for travel and lodging.
 The mild weather suits exploring cities and cultural sites without summer heat.
 Temperatures are cooler, and rain is more likely.

 Summer Heat Warning